A collection of over 12,000 digitized images of buildings and cities drawn from across time and throughout the world.

 Old Hungarian Library (RMK)

-An interdisciplinary portal to wide range of information in the field of Slavic and East European Studies.
+An interdisciplinary portal to a wide range of information in the field of Slavic and East European Studies.
 Contains some full text information on history, language, literature, politics, information science and culture of East, Central East and South East European countries and historical regions.
-(Nachsthohere Ebene - ViFaOst - Portal for East European Studies)
+(Formerly titled ViFaOst - Portal for East European Studies).

 Indexes books, journals and proceedings to create an annual bibliography on Latin America consisting of works selected and annotated by scholars, alternating between focusing on the humanities and the social sciences.